prestonharberts/bib/Bible/num21.md

 From there they moved on and camped on the other side of the Arnon, in the wilderness that extends from the regions of the Amorites, for Arnon is the border of Moab, between Moab and the Amorites.
 ###### 14
 This is why it is said in the Book of the Wars of the LORD,
->  “ Waheb in Suphah and the wadis,
+> “Waheb in Suphah and the wadis,
->  “ The Arnon
+> “The Arnon
 ###### 15
->  “ And the slope of the valleys
+> “And the slope of the valleys
->  “ That extends to the dwelling of Ar,
+> “That extends to the dwelling of Ar,
->  “ And falls off at the border of Moab.”
+> “And falls off at the border of Moab.”
 ###### ¶ 16
 And from there they traveled to Beer; that is the well where the LORD spoke to Moses, “Gather the people and I will give them water.”
 ###### ¶ 17
 Then Israel sang this song:
->  “ Spring up, O well, sing to it!
+> “Spring up, O well, sing to it!
 ###### 18
->  “ The well which the princes dug,
+> “The well which the princes dug,
->  “ Which the leaders of the people opened
+> “Which the leaders of the people opened
->  “ With their scepters and their staffs.”
+> “With their scepters and their staffs.”
 And from the wilderness they traveled to Mattanah;
 ###### 19
 and from Mattanah to Nahaliel; and from Nahaliel to Bamoth;